MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-C-West-Coast-Groundfish-Fisheries/section-660.18.md

 (d) *Agency determination on an application.*

-(1) *Initial administrative determination.* For all complete applications, NMFS will issue an IAD that either approves or disapproves the application.
-If approved, the IAD will be the provider permit and any associated endorsements.
+(1) *Initial administrative determination.* For all complete applications, NMFS will issue an IAD if it disapproves the application.
+An approved application will result in issuance of the permit.
 If disapproved, the IAD will provide the reasons for this determination.
 If the applicant does not appeal the IAD within 30 calendar days, the IAD becomes the final decision of the Regional Administrator acting on behalf of the Secretary of Commerce.

 (2) *Appeal.* The applicant may appeal the IAD consistent with the observer, catch monitor, and provider appeals process defined at § 660.19.